WordUp (program): Reception

 In the first issue of what was then ST/Amiga Format, Ben Taylor reviewed a wide array of word processors on both the Atari ST and Amiga.
 WordUp received very high marks for every category, except performance which got 2 out of 5.
 He also points out that the quality of printing on common 9-pin printers was not very good, stating that "if you use a laser printer, WordUp will produce excellent results... [but] at the moment it's a case of 'nice screen, shame about the print.'"

 David Plotkin reviewed a number of word processors in the September 1988 edition of ST-Log.
 He concludes that "WordUp is not as fast as Word Writer, but the multiple faces/point sizes and ability to import graphics makes it ideal for writing which must include pictures.
 Be prepared for the very slow output."
 Plotkin wrote a second review dedicated to WordUp in the March 1989 edition.
 Its opening statement summarizes his entire review: "WordUp is a powerful word processor for the Atari ST that utilizes GDOS to produce high-quality printed output, as well as multiple sizes and typefaces, both on the screen and in print.
 It has many features not found in other word processors in its price range, although it does not have all the features of WordPerfect."
 He notes a few missing features, like table of contents and index generation, and points out "that the scrolling speed is quite slow.
 It is not so slow that it is unusable, but scrolling over long distances can be cumbersome."

 In a November 1990 comparison review, ST Format (Note: ST/Amiga Format separated into ST Format and Amiga Format in 1989.) referred to WordUp as "the cheapest and oldest of graphic output WPs".
 They praised its simplicity and the end results when printed on a good printer, either a laser or 24-pin dot matrix printer.
 They complain about its slow scrolling, which made it hard to use on large documents, but conclude "it's a fine, cheap WP for letters and reports."
 In spite of this mixed review, it receives a 79% overall rating.

-A major review in STart's May 1990 edition covered the release of Version 2.0.
+A major review in STarts May 1990 edition covered the release of Version 2.0.
 It opens by noting WordUp was "the first word processor for the ST to marry text and graphics in a true WYSIWYG (what you see is what you get) environment" and then pointing out the improvements for 2.0 that included GEM metafiles (a vector graphics format), outdents, the ability to add accents to characters, and scaling fonts from the smaller set of sizes provided in the GDOS font files.
 But most importantly, "overall speed has been significantly boosted", support for 24-pin printers was added, and code improvements freed up 40 kB of RAM.
 He concludes, "Overall, I am pleased with WordUp... and have no hesitation recommending the current version."